thorvaticek/EUCookiePHP/README.md

     <script src="~/js/cookies_eu.js"></script>

-Then, simply call this line to inject a necessery HTML in <body> tag:
+Then, simply call this line to inject a necessery HTML in "body" tag:

 	require_once("EuCookies.php");